Dose calculator

 Upon reaching the desired response level, users typically transition to a maintenance phase.
 This involves adjusting the schedule to a less frequent cadence, such as once or twice per week, to sustain the observed state.
 The dose amount may also be adjusted during this phase.
 Logging the specific date of this transition is one of the most critical data entry points for any long-term tracking plan.
 This marker allows calculation tools to properly attribute dosage and observations to either the initial accumulation period or the subsequent sustainment period, providing a clear and auditable record for personal review.

-Common Melanotan-2 dose mistakes
+Common Melanotan-2 dose-calculation mistakes

 - Continuing a loading-phase dose into what should have been the maintenance phase because no transition was recorded.